business continuity cybersecurity Cybersecurity Careers disaster recovery How-To Guides Organizational Resilience risk management

 What Is a Disaster Recovery Manager?

-A Disaster Recovery Manager is responsible for developing, implementing, testing, and maintaining disaster recovery strategies that help organizations recover from disruptions and restore critical operations.
+A Disaster Recovery Manager is responsible for developing, implementing, testing, and maintaining strategies that help an organization recover from disruptive events.

 What Does a Disaster Recovery Manager Do?